gambtho/cf_will_it_connect_plugin/README.md

 ##Usage

 Default functionality assumes willitconnect is the route used for the willitconnect application running on your CF instance, and creates a socket connection to the specified port and host.
-If desired, you can specify an alternate route for willitconnect and/or specify a proxy for willitconnect to use.
+If desired, you can specify an alternate route for willitconnect with the `--route` flag and/or specify a proxy for willitconnect to use.
 In addition, if the host you pass is a url, willitconnect will attempt an http connection

 ```
 $ cf willitconnect -host=<host> -port=<port>
 $ cf willitconnect <url>
 $ cf willitconnect -host=<host> -port=<port> -proxyHost=<proxyHost> -proxyPort=<proxyPort>
+$ cf willitconnect --route=<alternative wic route> --host=<host> -port=<port>
 ```

 ##install